 Can you get a DUI for driving high?

 It goes without saying that driving while high on marijuana is a bad idea.
 It is also illegal in all 50 states.
 Arresting a person for driving while drunk (on alcohol) is relatively straight forward.
 Washington State has set a blood alcohol level of .08 as the breakpoint for determining intoxication.
 (However, a person can be convicted of drunk driving at lower levels.)

 Marijuana is very different because the active ingredient, called THC, is stored in the fat cells of the body and may remain present for months after ingesting the drug.
 Blood levels of THC are not the best predictor of being “under the influence”.

 Is driving high in Washington illegal?

 Washington State has a blood limit of 5 nanograms of active THC per milliliter of blood.
-While blood levels of THC are not the best predictor of impairment it is very difficult to find a cut and dry test and Washington State has opted to use if unreliable measurement.
+While blood levels of THC are not the best predictor of impairment it is very difficult to find a cut and dry test and Washington State has opted to use unreliable measurement.

 How long after getting high can you drive?

 Rule of thumb suggests that it can take 3 hours for blood levels to drop below this level and for some people even longer.
 Ingesting marijuana instead of smoking it increases the time even further.
 The longer you wait between ingesting marijuana and driving (or operating equipment) the better, for your safety, safety of others, and avoiding a DUI conviction.

 Do I need an Everett DUI attorney that specializes in marijuana charges?No. The process of managing an alcohol charge is very similar to that of a marijuana charge.
 The charge is the same under either case: DUI/DWI.